 Questions about periods

 What is a period or a menstruation?

-What is menstrual hygiene and why is it important?
+What is menstrual health and why is it important?

-Menstrual hygiene or menstrual hygiene management refers to the use of menstrual products to collect menstrual blood, and access to private facilities to change and dispose of used products.
+Menstrual health or menstrual health management refers to the use of menstrual products to collect menstrual blood, and access to private facilities to change and dispose of used products.

-Menstrual hygiene is important to prevent infection and to enable women, girls and people who menstruate to lead healthy and productive lives.
+Menstrual health is important to prevent infection and to enable women, girls and people who menstruate to lead healthy and productive lives.

 What is the definition of period poverty?

 Period poverty is the lack of access to resources like menstrual products, washing facilities and private spaces to manage menstrual health.
 Period poverty also includes the restrictions placed on people due to the shame and cultural taboos surrounding menstruation.